hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook4.md

 ## Description

 _I was able to translate every element attribute into extendscipt code and create default values for each attribute.
 Since I decided to use the names of colors for my DSL, I have to figure out how to translate them to the rgb values.
 The example I'm using is the color red, which is simply just (1, 0, 0), but I need to make sure it works for more complex values.
 To do this I imported colors from the matplotlib library.
 The to_rgba() function gave me the rgba values, and I just removed the last element from the outputted list.
-I also had to some manipulation to the list to make it the correct format.
+I also had to some manipulation to the list to make it the correct format._

+_[This jsx file](https://github.com/hmc-cs111-spring2023/Artifact-Cruedy/blob/main/DSL%20Code/shape.jsx) is what I've outputted so far, but I'm still thinking out ways to simplify the parser or use the reqgex library instead of change each line.
+Since I've tested this outputted file and it does what my example does, I don't think it's necessary to add the last line._

 ## Questions

-**What is the most pressing issue for your project?
-What design decision do you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

-**What questions do you have for your critique partners?
-How can they best help you?**

-**How much time did you spend on the project this week?
-If you're working in a team, how did you share the work?**

-**Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**
+_This section took me about 6 hours because I was testing out a bunch of different ways to parse my language, but decided regex was too difficult for curly braces.
+I spent about an hour on this write up._

+_I don't really want to hard code a ";" to the end of each line, so can you guys think of a way to add those to the file after all the lines are added.
+Like is there a way to edit javascript file lines after they are already added._